GHUCCTS

 • About the Program

-The successful competitive renewal of our Clinical and Translational Science Award from the NIH National Center for Advancing Clinical and Translational Science (NCATS) to the Georgetown-Howard Universities Center for Clinical and Translational Science (GHUCCTS) enables us to continue our KL2 career development program.
-In our first ten years, we have been privileged to support 21 junior faculty colleagues from Georgetown and Howard Universities and from MedStar Health, who have leveraged this support in order to publish >500 peer-reviewed manuscripts, receive over 50 extramural grants and conduct 30 sponsored clinical trials.
+During its first fourteen years, the GHUCCTS has been privileged to award KL2 support to 26 junior faculty colleagues from Georgetown and Howard Universities and from MedStar Health, who have leveraged this opportunity in order to publish >500 peer-reviewed manuscripts, receive over 50 extramural grants and conduct 30 sponsored clinical trials.

-This K-series career development award is nearly identical to our previous KL2 awards and analogous to individual K23, K08, or K01 awards, with a focus on developing early-career (MD or equivalent; doctorally-trained nurses, pharmacists or dentists; and clinically or translationally-oriented PhD) faculty investigators through an inter- or multi-disciplinary mentored research experience so that they can become independent, extramurally-funded investigators.
-Given the goals of the GHUCCTS, awards will favor those: 1) who propose novel trans-, inter-, or multi-disciplinary and collaborative/team research projects, 2) from the entire T1-T4 translational continuum, 3) which span departments, disciplines, and institutions, and 4) address significant health disparities.
+This K-series career development award is nearly identical to our previous KL2 awards and analogous to individual K23, K08, or K01 awards, with a focus on developing early-career (MD or equivalent; doctorally-trained nurses, pharmacists or dentists; a n d clinically or translationally-oriented PhD) faculty investigators from any discipline and any of our eligible institutions through an inter or multi-disciplinary mentored translational research experience so that they can become independent, extramurally-funded investigators.
+Given the goals of the GHUCCTS, awards will favor those: 1) who propose novel trans-, inter-, or multi-disciplinary and collaborative/team research projects; 2) from any parts of the entire T1-T4 translational continuum; 3) which span departments, disciplines, and institutions; and, 4) address significant health disparities.

 The program requires a documented commitment of 75% protected time for research and career development activities and will provide salary support (up to $90,000 of salary, supplemented by fringe benefits).
 In addition, we anticipate that the program will provide up to $40,000/year to support research and training.
-We anticipate that support will be provided for up to 3 years; with 2 years by GHUCCTS (based on documented progress and continued promise of the scholar), and 1 year provided by the sponsoring department or institution.
+We anticipate that support for the one new position this cycle will be provided for up to 3 years; with 2 years by GHUCCTS (based on documented progress and continued promise of the scholar), and 1 year provided by the sponsoring department or institution.
+Future funding beyond year-one, as well as any continuing institutional commitments related to this KL2 award will be depend on successful re-funding of the GHUCCTS (application under review).

 Summary of KL2's top accomplishments from the past 10 years